 Preheat the oven to 400 degrees F.

-Bake the crab cakes for 15-18 minutes or until golden brown.
-Or until you’ve reached an internal temperature of 165 degrees F. (use an instant-read thermometer to check the temperature).
+Bake the crab cakes for 15-18 minutes, or until golden brown, or until they reach an internal temperature of 165 degrees F. (Use an instant-read thermometer to check the temperature.)

-I know after one bite, you’ll agree that this is the best crab cake recipe and as good if not better than your favorite seafood restaurant.
-My delicious crab cakes will make the perfect main course for your next date night or dinner party!
+After one bite, I know you’ll agree that my Maryland crab cakes are as good as, if not better than, your favorite seafood restaurant.
+They’ll make a perfect main course for your next date night or dinner party!

 Serve my Maryland Crab Cakes with tartar sauce or cocktail sauce and lemon wedges, along with your favorite sides.